-A layer of more or less stationary fluid (such as water or air) immediately surrounding an immersed object in relative motion with the fluid.
+A layer of more or less stationary fluid (such as water or air) immediately surrounding an immersed moving object.

 - Clearly water as a weak boundary layer and the dielectric constant of aqueous media do not prevent byssal adhesion on any surface tested, but it remains to be shown how these are specifically mitigated.

 - The boundary layer around the object itself is a critical determining factor as to how the object will behave through the fluid.

 - This suggestion is made because it has been observed in the field and lab that the turbulence in the boundary layer near the water tend to pummel Tritonia's skin.

 What do you find interesting about this word or phrase?

 Comments that don't adhere to our Community Guidelines may be moderated or removed.